Navigating Laparoscopic Surgery: A Comprehensive Guide

 After a uterine laparoscopy, it is advisable to abstain from sexual intercourse for at least one week or preferably 3 to 5 days.
 If you observe post-coital bleeding, pain during intimacy, prolonged and heavy vaginal discharge, or the discharge of fluid and blood from suture sites, you should inform your doctor.

-In general, uterine laparoscopy may cause a delay in menstruation, although bleeding similar to menstruation can occur in the days following the procedure, sometimes lasting up to 3 weeks.
+In general, uterine laparoscopy may delay menstruation, although bleeding similar to menstruation can occur in the days following the procedure, sometimes lasting up to three weeks.
 It is recommended to perform uterine laparoscopy between the seventh and tenth days before ovulation.
 Usually, if there are no specific complications, ovulation proceeds as usual, but a menstrual cycle disruption is possible.

 It's worth noting that irregularities in the menstrual cycle can be attributed to post-surgery stress, concerns, or hormonal changes.
 Sometimes, the menstrual period may be delayed by up to 40 days, and the first menstruation after uterine laparoscopy is typically short and brief.